Altalena

 We aim to inspire the next generation of musicians by engaging them in a community that fosters artistic growth, well-being, and collaboration.

-Mihály Berecz (pianit), Ariel Lányi (pianist), Rosa Hartley (violinist), Zsolt Vencel Kovács (ballett dancer)
+Alexandra Balog (pianist), Mihály Berecz (pianist), Ariel Lányi (pianist), Rosa Hartley (violinist), Zsolt Vencel Kovács (ballett dancer), Miklós Vecsei H. (actor)